soumendrak/website-v2/content/_index.md

 social_media_card = "images/DP.webp"
 +++

-You have started implementing AI in your organization.
-Are you facing following challenges?
+## Expert AI Consulting for Real-World Challenges

+Is your organization facing these AI implementation challenges?

+### RAG Quality Issues
-- `RAG Quality`: Your Retrieval-Augmented Generation (RAG) system is not delivering the expected quality of responses.
-Sometimes it provides irrelevant or incorrect information, leading to user frustration and decreased trust in the system.
-Maybe you are unsure whether you can make it public facing.
+Your Retrieval-Augmented Generation system isn't delivering reliable responses, causing user frustration and trust issues.
+You need expert guidance to make it production-ready.

-- `Observability`: You are struggling to monitor and understand the performance of your AI systems.
-The lack of observability makes it difficult to identify issues, optimize performance, and ensure that the AI models are functioning as intended.
-- `LLM Evaluation`: You are struggling to evaluate the performance of your Large Language Models (LLMs).
-The metrics you currently use do not provide a clear picture of how well the models are performing in real-world scenarios, making it difficult to identify areas for improvement.
-You have used LLM-as-a-Judge and it is burning a hole in your pocket.
+### Limited AI Observability
+Without proper monitoring systems, you're struggling to track AI performance, identify issues, and optimize your models effectively.

+### Costly LLM Evaluation
+Your current LLM evaluation approach is expensive and doesn't provide clear insights into real-world performance.
+You need a more efficient, cost-effective solution.

 I can help you with these challenges.
 With over 13 years of experience in AI and enterprise technology, I specialize in AI observability, RAG quality improvement, and LLM evaluation.